Pale copper color; orange peel, redcurrant, minerals on the nose; peach, nectarine, citrus, pink grapefruit on the palate.

 Gabriel’s daughter, Etienne Matton Monique Farnet, and her husband, Etienne Matton, took over management in the 1960s and improved the vineyards with replanting and emphasizing low yields.
 Today, Jean-Etienne and François Matton manage the château; they have installed modern equipment and pointed Château Minuty in a more international direction, with distribution world-wide.

-Château Mituny Côtes de Provence ‘M de Minuty’ Rosé 2016 is no soda-pop rosé; pull cork on this beauty and you are stepping into the world of serious wine with flavors you likely did not expect if you have not visited this territory before. $15-20
+Château Mituny Côtes de Provence ‘M de Minuty’ Rosé 2017 is no soda-pop rosé; pull cork on this beauty and you are stepping into the world of serious wine with flavors you likely did not expect if you have not visited this territory before.
+Pair with fish, including oily fish like anchovies or grilled sardines; shellfish; white meats; roasted or grilled rack of lambl olives; pasta with light sauces; grilled asparagus; also will work as an aperitif. $18-20